LSU kicker Cade York declares for 2022 NFL Draft

 As a freshman, York broke the league record in PATs with 89 points and finished second in the nation scoring 152 points.
 He earned All-Freshman SEC honors.

 In the 2020 season, York set an LSU record with six field goals of 50 yards or longer.
-The most memorable was the game-saving 57-yard field goal in the fog to beat ranked Florida in The Swapm.
+The most memorable was the game-saving 57-yard field goal in the fog to beat ranked Florida in The Swamp.
 York went 36-of-36 in PATs and earned first team All-SEC honors.

 In his final season with the Tigers, York went 15-of-18 in field goals while breaking the Tiger Stadium record with a 56 yard field goal against McNeese.